Discharge of a Firearm in Public

 Self-defense is an appropriate defense if the discharged firearm was in defense of self, or another.
 The defendant must have been protecting themselves from imminent harm.
 A threat posed by animals is also sufficient for self-defense to apply.Seek Legal Representation from a Lawyer in Riverside

 To discuss your case with an experienced attorney, contact Gregory H. Comings at The Law Offices of Gregory H. Comings in Riverside.
 Attorney Comings represents clients facing weapons offenses, white collar crimes, and domestic violence.
-Our office provides a free appointment and can be reached by calling (951) 686-3457 or online.
+Our office provides an appointment and can be reached by calling (951) 686-3457 or online.
 Attorney Comings proudly helps people throughout Palm Springs, Temecula, Indio, Moreno Valley, Redlands, as well as Palm Desert, Highland, Fontana, Rancho Cucamonga, and San Bernardino.